pachadotdev/economiccomplexity/inst/paper.md

 @metrics2012 presents non-linear iterative methods that extend the linear approach from @buildingblocks2009 in order to capture the link between the export basket of different countries and their industrial competitiveness.
-This approach is also implemented in ``economiccomplexity`` but following the formulation in @measuringcomplexity2015 that introduces extremality parameters that generalize the original formulation.
+This approach is also implemented in ``economiccomplexity``, but following the formulation from @measuringcomplexity2015 that introduces extremality parameters that generalize the original formulation.

 @reproducible2011 states that reproducibility has the potential to serve as a